 Combine all ingredients for the marinade in a bowl and whisk together.
 Once orange and lime have been squeezed, slice them both and drop them in the marinade.
 Transfer marinade to a sealable plastic bag.

-Using a Jaccard or fork, pierce the surface of the steak and add it to bag.
-Remove as much air as possible and massage to ensure meat is completely covered in marinade.
-Place bag on a plate and put in refrigerator for at least 8 hours but preferably 24 hours.
+Using a jaccard or fork, pierce the surface of the steak and add it to the bag.
+Remove as much air as possible and massage to ensure the meat is completely covered in marinade.
+Place the bag on a plate and put it in the refrigerator for at least four hours but preferably 24 hours.
 Flip bag occasionally to ensure even coating in marinade.

 Light grill and set up for direct high heat, getting coals as close to the cooking grate as possible to ensure the best searing of the meat.

 Place meat directly over hot coals and grill for a total of 8 minutes, flipping every 2 minutes.

 Remove the meat from the grill and let it rest for 5 minutes.
 While the meat is resting, warm the tortillas by placing them on indirect heat of the grill. (you can also warm in microwave if needed, 15-20 seconds)